hanazuki/isc-kea.deb/doc/sphinx/arm/dhcp4-srv.rst

 There are many cases where it is useful to provide a configuration on a per-host basis.
-The most obvious one is to reserve a specific, static address for exclusive use by a given client (host); the returning client will receive the same address from the server every time, and other clients will generally not receive that address.
+The most obvious one is to reserve a specific, static address for exclusive use by a given client (host); the returning client receives the same address from the server every time, and other clients generally do not receive that address.
 Another situation when host reservations are applicable is when a host has specific requirements, e.g. a printer that needs additional DHCP options.
 Yet another possible use case is to define unique names for hosts.

-Note that there may be
-cases when a new reservation has been made for a client for an address currently in use by another client.
+There may be cases when a new reservation has been made for a client for an address currently in use by another client.
 We call this situation a "conflict."
 These conflicts get resolved automatically over time as described in subsequent sections.
 Once the conflict is resolved, the correct client will receive the reserved configuration when it renews.